 Enroll in a culinary instruction class at Colorado Wine Country Inn in Palisade to access one-on-one wine pairing and cooking classes.
 The Napa Valley Wine Academy in Denver also has a beginner course that will cover fundamentals of wine tasting, producing and pairing.

-If you're keen to explore Grand Valley wines without a tour, you have a lot of choices!
+If you're keen to explore Grand Junction wines without a tour, you have a lot of choices!
 Many of the wineries in Grand Junction and Palisade have wine tasting rooms.
 Be sure to call ahead to make sure the can accommodate your party.
 Once you've chosen your favorites, join their wine clubs.
 Wine clubs are often free and provide discounts and special offers on wine throughout the year.
-Though we cannot list every vineyard in Grand Valley, you can rest assured these selections come highly recommended.
+Though we cannot list every vineyard in Grand Junction, you can rest assured these selections come highly recommended.

 The award-winning Carlson Vineyards in Palisade is open daily for tasting from 10:00 am to 5:45 pm and offers free tours.
 Try their acclaimed 2016 Peach Wine for an authentic western Colorado treat.
 Two Rivers Winery & Chateau in Grand Junction not only affords you the chance to taste their delicious varieties, they also host tours and events.
 They're 10:30 am to 6:00 pm Monday throught Saturday and 12:00 pm to 5:00 pm on Sundays.
 Taste their celebrated 2013 Cabernet Sauvignon Reserve to understand the complex flavors offered in Colorado.